Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 Interestingly, since the compiler wouldn't care or even know if the code or data makes any sense, this would successfully compile even if the above section is code or just partly code.

 But we are humans, not compilers.
 If some of you out there are actually compilers, congrats.
 I'll try my best to make this article interesting for you, too.
-But for now, we need to focus on humans, who, sadly, can't make any shit out of this data gibberish.
-They need more guidance.
+But for now, we need to focus on humans, who, sadly, can't make shit out of this data gibberish.
+Humans need more guidance.
 So let's take care of that next.

 ## Disassembly, round 2: Inspect the data